*CAPS is NOT accepting doctoral interns for the 2022-2023 academic year.*

 The electronic application should include:

 - Three letters of recommendation by professionals who are familiar with your counseling/clinical experiences and skills.
 At least one letter should be from a supervisor of a recent clinical experience.

-Candidates selected for an interview will be contacted by December 15.
+Candidates selected for an interview will be contacted.